- Ways Omni-Channel Retailing Is Improving the Current Retail Scenario

 - Poor Customer Experience

-But, when it comes to interacting with a retailer business that have been following Omni-channel customer engagement strategies, they can easily get leverage of this opportunity.
+- But, when it comes to interacting with a retailer business that have been following Omni-channel customer engagement strategies, they can easily get leverage of this opportunity.
 They can interact on different platforms at different or the same time without losing the essence of the context and ensuring a seamless and unforgettable customer experience.
+All of this, however, calls for a greater inclusion of

 - Wastage of Efforts